kd2org/opodsync/README.md

 ### Docker

-In order to run micro-gpodder-server with Docker you only need to build the `Dockerfile` and run it while binding the `data` directory for persistence and setting the hostname.
+In order to run oPodSync with Docker you only need to build the `Dockerfile` and run it while binding the `data` directory for persistence and setting the hostname.
 An example `docker-compose.yml` is provided.

 ### Configuration